silnrsi/fontdocs/documentation/source/markdowntest.md

 ## Font features

 Activating font features requires setting feature values.
 It is possible to set the font-feature-settings using special css classes, but it may be better to set the feature setting in the `<span>`.
-This reduces the number of [font] shortcode defintions that need to be added to each page.
+This reduces the number of [font] shortcode definitions that need to be added to each page.
 Examples:

 Feature | Default | Activated
 ------- | ------- | ---------